nobodywatchin/bootc-testing/README.md

 In the meantime, here are some simple commands to get up and running:

-# Building as a VM:
+# Building as a VM

 ```bash
 sudo podman pull ghcr.io/nobodywatchin/alma10-testing:latest && \